-In a limited-equity housing cooperative (LEC) there are restrictions on what outgoing members can get from sale of their shares.
-These are usually imposed because the co-op's members benefit from below-market interest rate mortgage loans, grants, real estate tax abatement, or other features that make the housing more "affordable" to both the initial and future residents for a specified period of time.
-In some co-ops these limitations are voluntarily imposed by the members.
-These restrictions are usually found in the cooperative's bylaws.
-The documents may also establish maximum income limits for new members to further target the special benefits of the housing to families who need them the most.
+In a limited-equity housing cooperative (LEC) there are restrictions on the proceeds members can get from selling their shares.
+These are usually imposed because the cooperatives’ members benefit from below-market interest rate mortgage loans, grants, real estate tax abatement, or other features that make the housing more “affordable” to both initial and future residents for a specified period of time.
+In some cooperatives these limitations are voluntarily imposed by members.
+These restrictions are usually found in the cooperative’s bylaws.
+The documents may also establish maximum income limits for new members to target the special benefits of the housing to families who need them the most.

 Leasing cooperatives (or zero-equity)

-In a leasing cooperative, the cooperative corporation leases the property from an outside investor (often a nonprofit corporation that is set up specifically for this purpose).
-Since the cooperative corporation does not own any real estate, the cooperative is not in a position to build up any equity (just as a renter doesn't build any equity).
+In a leasing cooperative, the cooperative corporation leases the property from an outside investor (often a nonprofit corporation created for this purpose).
+Since the cooperative corporation does not own any real estate, the cooperative does not build up any equity (just as a renter doesn’t build equity).
 However, as a corporation, the cooperative is often in a position to buy the property if it comes up for sale later and convert to a market rate or limited-equity cooperative.
-And some leasing cooperatives allow outgoing members to take with them at least part of their share of the cash reserves built up by the cooperative corporation while they were in occupancy.
+And some leasing cooperatives allow outgoing members to take at least part of their share of the cash reserves built up by the cooperative corporation while they were shareholders.

-Almost all co-ops charge residents a monthly carrying charge (often called a monthly maintenance fee).
-The amount of the monthly charge varies from co-op to co-op.
-The charges cover your proportionate share of operating and maintaining the cooperative, which can include blanket mortgage payments, property taxes, management fees, maintenance costs, insurance premiums, utilities, and contributions to reserve funds.
+Almost all cooperatives charge residents a monthly carrying charge (often called a monthly maintenance fee).
+The amount of the monthly charge varies and typically covers your proportionate share of operating and maintaining the cooperative, which can include blanket mortgage payments, property taxes, management fees, maintenance costs, insurance premiums, utilities, and contributions to reserve funds.

 Do I pay real estate taxes?

 Taxes are assessed on the cooperative corporation, as owner of the property.
-Your monthly payments to the co-op are, in part, used by the co-op to pay the real estate taxes.
-Even thought you don't pay real estate taxes directly, federal tax law allows you to deduct your share of the co-op tax payments, as well as your mortgage interest payments, on your personal income tax return.
+Your monthly payments to the cooperative are, in part, used by the cooperative to pay the real estate taxes.
+Even though you don’t pay real estate taxes directly, federal tax law allows you to deduct your share of the cooperative’s tax payments, as well as your mortgage interest payments, on your personal income tax return.

-Like any other form of housing, cooperatives may not discriminate based on the protected classes listed in the Fair Housing Act, which includes race, color, religion, sex, familial status, national origin, or disability.
+Like any other form of housing, cooperatives cannot discriminate based on the protected classes listed in the Fair Housing Act, which include race, color, religion, sex, familial status, national origin, or disability.
 Historically, the basic cooperative principles include both open membership without restriction as provided by law and non-partisan in politics and non-sectarian in religion.
-However, many co-ops are selective in approving memberships.
-As communities of people who share a financial obligation and responsibility for governing how they want to live together, it is important for co-ops to ensure that incoming members can meet their financial obligation and will abide by the rules of the community.
+However, many cooperatives are selective in approving memberships.
+As communities of people who share a financial obligation and responsibility for governing how they want to live together, it is important for cooperatives to ensure that incoming members can meet their financial obligation and will abide by the rules of the community.

 What do most housing cooperatives look like?

-Co-ops can be almost any time of housing, and there is a wide variety in terms of what housing cooperatives look like.
-Housing cooperatives can be high-rise apartment buildings, garden-style apartments, townhouses, single-family homes, and senior housing.
+Cooperatives can be almost any kind of housing, and there is a wide variety in looks and sizes.
+Housing cooperatives may be high-rise apartment buildings, garden-style apartments, townhouses, single-family homes, and senior housing.

 What questions should I ask before buying into a cooperative?

-Remember, since you are buying a share of a corporation that owns real estate, you will want to find out about the financial health of the corporation.
-You will also want a clear understanding of what your financial obligations to the cooperative will be.
-Be sure to find out what all the rules and regulations of the community are.
+Remember, since you are buying a share of a corporation that owns real estate, you will want to find out about the corporation’s financial health.
+You will also want a clear understanding of what your anticipated financial obligations to the cooperative.
+Be sure to find out all the rules and regulations of the community.
 Here are some sample questions to ask before making your investment: